Zero-Permutation Jet-Parton Assignment using a Self-Attention Network: Monte Carlo Samples and Event Selection

 We also generate $t\bar{t}$ events using \textsc{POWHEG}v2~\cite{alioli2010general,Frixione:2007nw,Nason:2004rx,Frixione:2007vw} interfaced to both \textsc{Pythia}8.212 and \textsc{Herwig++} 2.7.1~\cite{bahr2008herwig++} to check the Monte Carlo dependency of our results.
 To match the matrix element and parton shower, we use $h_{\text{\text{damp}}}$ values of $1.581$ for \textsc{Pythia8}~\cite{CMS-PAS-TOP-16-021} and $1$ for \textsc{Herwig++}.

 We follow the trigger selection used in the CMS all-hadronic top pair analysis to select events for further study~\cite{sirunyan2019measurement}.
 We use jets with \(p_{T} > 30\) GeV and \(|\eta| < 2.4\).
-We select events which contain at least 6 jets with \(p_T > 40\) GeV, at least one of which is b-tagged.
+We select events that contain at least six jets of \( p_{T} \) above 40 GeV, and at least one of the jets is b-tagged.
 We then require $H_{T}=\sum_{\text{jets}}p_{T}>450\,\text{GeV}$.

 We generated about 19.4 million \ttbar\ events using \textsc{MadGraph5\_aMC@NLO} with \textsc{Pythia8}, of which about 2.4 million events passed the event selection.
 We generated multijet events in seven \(H_T\) bins to increase the statistics at high \(H_T\).
 In total, 157.5 million multijet events were generated, of which 1.1 million passed the event selection.